Nithin-MSS/crypto-stock-trading-system/README.md

 🔍 What This Does (Quick)

--Generates BUY / SELL / STRONG signals for Indian stocks
+- Generates BUY / SELL / STRONG signals

--Uses machine learning, not hard-coded rules
+- Uses machine learning, not hard-coded rules

--Adjusts signals using NIFTY + BANKNIFTY market bias
+- Adjusts signals using NIFTY + BANKNIFTY market bias

--Includes a data-grounded AI assistant for insights
+- Includes a data-grounded AI assistant for insights

 ✨ Why This Project Stands Out